 e) Resolution 20 (Rev. Hyderabad, 2010), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications;

-f) the strategic plan for the Union set out in Resolution 71 (Rev. Guadalajara, 2010) of this conference,
+f) the strategic plan for the Union set out in Resolution 71 (Rev. Busan, 2014) of this conference,

 recognizing

 that full harmonization of telecommunication networks is impossible unless all countries participating in the work of the Union, without exception, have non-discriminatory access to new telecommunication technologies and modern telecommunication/ICT facilities, services and related applications, including applied research and transfer of technology, on mutually agreed terms, without prejudice to national regulations and international commitments within the competence of other international organizations,